 Where to Go for More Information

-You can find more information about “Weed the People” on the film here.
+You can find more information about “Weed the People” here.

-For more information regarding CBD and its various medical applications, visit the cannabidiol research resource pages on our website.
+For more information regarding CBD, visit the cannabidiol research resource pages on our website.